Table of Contents

 Obviously, he doesn’t give us a great example of wise financial planning.
 The way he’s going, he’ll have to work until he dies.
 He’ll never be able to retire.

-I know this is a little silly to point out because parables aren’t meant to address every possible circumstance within a story.
+I know this is a little silly to touch on, because parables aren’t meant to address every possible circumstance within a story.
 If we begin to argue about what ifs, then we miss the whole point.

-Instead, focus on the lessons I’ve outlined above, and how you can apply them to your own life.
+Instead, focus on the lessons I’ve outlined above, and how you can create a healthier life perspective.
 You may discover there’s a better path you should be taking.

 Other posts you may be interested in: